Monotype Imaging: Monotype System

 The Lanston Monotype Machine Company was founded by Tolbert Lanston in Philadelphia, Pennsylvania, in 1887.
 Lanston had a patented mechanical method of punching out metal types from cold strips of metal which were set (hence typesetting) into a matrix for the printing press.
-In 1896 Lanston patented the first hot metal typesetting machine and Monotype issued Modern Condensed, its first typeface.
-The licenses for the Lanston type library have been acquired by P22, a digital type foundry based in Buffalo, New York.
+In 1896, Lanston patented the first hot metal typesetting machine and Monotype issued Modern Condensed, its first typeface.
+The licenses for the Lanston type library have been acquired by P22, a digital type foundry based in Rochester, New York.

 In a search for funding, the company set up a branch in London around 1897 under the name Lanston Monotype Corporation Ltd, generally known as the Monotype Corporation.
-In 1899 a new factory was built in Salfords near Redhill in Surrey where it has been located for over a century.
+In 1899, a new factory was built in Salfords near Redhill in Surrey where it has been located for over a century.
 The company was of sufficient size to justify the construction of its own Salfords railway station.

 The Monotype machine worked by casting letters from "hot metal" (molten metal) as pieces of type.
 Thus spelling mistakes could be corrected by adding or removing individual letters.
-This was particularly useful for "quality" printing - such as books.
+This was particularly useful for "quality" printing – such as books.
 In contrast, the Linotype machine—a direct competitor—formed a complete line of type in one bar.
 Editing these required replacing an entire line (and if the replacement ran onto another line, the rest of the paragraph).
 But Linotype slugs were easier to handle if moving a complete section of text around a page.
-This was more useful for "quick" printing - such as newspapers.
+This was more useful for "quick" printing – such as newspapers.

 The typesetting machines were continually improved in the early years of the 20th century, with a typewriter style keyboard for entering the type being introduced in 1906.
 This arrangement addressed the need to vary the space between words so that all lines were the same length.

 The keyboard operator types the copy, each key punching holes in a roll of paper tape that will control the separate caster.
 A drum on the keyboard indicates to the operator the space required for each line.
 This information is also punched in the paper.
 Before fitting the tape to the caster it is turned over so that the first holes read on each line set the width of the variable space.
 The subsequent holes determine the position of a frame, or die case, that holds the set of matrices for the face being used.
 Each matrix is a rectangle of bronze recessed with the shape of the letter.
 Once the matrix is positioned over the mould that forms the body of the type being cast, molten type metal is injected.

 To promote its image, the company ran a magazine, the Monotype Recorder, over most of the twentieth century, and also ran a compositor (typesetter operator) training school in London.
 In 1936, the company was floated on the London Stock Exchange and became the Monotype Corporation Ltd. Board members of the company included future Prime Minister Harold Macmillan, Vice-Chairman, and other businessmen connected to publishing.